mapbox/streambot/contributing.md

 ## Travis

 Travis is used to bundle code and put it on S3 with its ACL set to `public-read`.
 It makes two `.zip` files, one containing nothing but the `index.js` file defining Streambot's wrapper and Lambda functions, and another representing the bundled streambot-example.

+Travis also runs basic tests that do not require an AWS permissions to complete.

+## Tests

+- `test/*.test.js` files run unit tests that do not require AWS credentials.
+- `test/live-test.js` can be run by users with permissions to Mapbox AWS Infrastructure.
+This script is an integration test that runs the streambot-example stack and confirms that its Lambda function is able to do what it is expected to do.